wdu9/PhD-Moniker-Mentorship/ReadMe.md

 # WDU-PhD-Mentorship

-This repository contains monthly, semesterly, and yearly progress reports.
+This repository contains monthly progress reports and Fall and Annual reviews.

+The Mentorship folder is for second years and below.